natacha-beck/cbrain-wiki/MICAPIPE.md

 >Micapipe is a processing pipeline providing a robust framework to analyze multimodal MRI data.
 This pipeline integrates processing streams for T1-weighted, microstructure-sensitive, diffusion-weighted, and resting-state functional imaging to facilitate the development of multiscale models of neural organization.
 For this purpose, we leverage several specialized software packages to bring BIDS-formatted raw MRI data to fully-processed surface-based feature matrices.

-We recommend visiting [MICAPIPE](https://micapipe.readthedocs.io/en/latest/) if you want more information.

 You can now run MICAPIPE in CBRAIN by following the steps:

 ## 1. [[Create a project]]